 If you’d like to learn more about the area, visit Binh Dinh Museum!

-This museum preserves historical and cultural artifacts of the land and people of Binh Dinh through historical periods from the early centuries of the BC to recently.
+This museum preserves historical and cultural artifacts of the land and people of Binh Dinh through historical periods from the early centuries of BC to recently.

-It displays unique and rich collections of artifacts such as Collection of prehistoric pottery of Sa Huynh, Han pottery, Canh Duc Tran pottery, Champa pottery, Ly – Tran pottery, and Binh Dinh pottery.
+It displays unique and rich collections of artifacts such as the Collection of prehistoric pottery of Sa Huynh, Han pottery, Canh Duc Tran pottery, Champa pottery, Ly – Tran pottery, and Binh Dinh pottery.